discordjs/guide/guide/commando/throttling.md

 # Throttling

-Throttling is like rate-limiting, it only allows the command to be used in a certain period of time.
-A cooldown of sorts.
+Throttling is like rate-limiting; it allows the command to be used only in a certain period of time—a cooldown of sorts.
 This is useful for commands that rely on API calls, or commands that can be spammy, to allow them to not be overused by one user.

 First, grab a command file you want to use throttling with.